Plug-in electric vehicles in Pakistan: Other initiatives

 On 31 August 2019, the Federal Minister for Science and Technology visited the Pakistan Council of Renewable Energy Technologies in Islamabad where he announced to introduce eco-friendly electric motorcycles and rickshaws to save the energy and environment.
 The Minister of Science and Technology had given a demonstration of e-bikes and e-rickshaws by driving them himself.
 He said that his ministry would roll out electric motorcycles and rickshaws across the country.
 He added that electric motorcycles and rickshaws are the future of the Pakistan's transportation system.

 In November 2019, a memorandum of understanding was signed between Pakistan's Minister of Science and Technology Fawad Chaudhry and CEO of Airlift to introduce battery buses for Pakistan's public transport system.

 On 8 July 2021, Prime Minister Imran Khan inaugurated the production of electric motorcycles in partnership with Jolta Electric.
 The approval of the Pakistan Electric Vehicles Policy 2020–2025 has resulted in electric motorcycle manufacturing.

 Charging infrastructure

 The charging infrastructure for electric vehicles in Pakistan has not been fully developed yet.

 In January 2017, Dewan Motors with BMW inaugurated Pakistan's first public charging station for electric and plug-in hybrid electric vehicles in Emporium Mall, Lahore.
-Dewan Motors had installed another station for plug-in hybrid and electric vehicles at Dolmen Mall in Karachi in February 2017.
+Dewan Motors installed another station for plug-in hybrid and electric vehicles at Dolmen Mall in Karachi in February 2017.

 BYD has also plans for setting up charging stations in Pakistan which will be done in association with the leading oil company in the country, Total Parco.

-In July 2020, the first charging station was set up at one of Pakistan State Oil (PSO) stations located in Islamabad by Barqtron Energy Company.
+In July 2020, the first charging station was set up at one of Pakistan State Oil (PSO) stations located in Islamabad.
 According to Federal Ministry of Energy, 24 more charging stations are being planned to be added at PSO stations across Pakistan.